 Different forms of Social Conservatism: Finally, let’s look at some different forms of social liberalism to hammer in the point that this ideology is really a single term under which many different forms fall.

-- Social Conservatives in General: These are people who favor tradition and order but don’t want to aggressively follow the progressively socially conservative Tea Party or even a paleocon movement.
-Most religious families and traditional families who identify with the right-wing are in this group.
+- Social Conservatives in General: These are conservatives who favor tradition but don’t want to aggressively follow the progressively socially conservative Tea Party or even a paleocon movement.
+Many religious families and traditional families who identify with the right-wing are in this group.
 These are people who don’t favor a progressive social policy, but instead favor traditionalism.
 Many conservatives are both generally classically and socially conservative.

 - Single Voter-Issue Social Conservatives: This vast group includes all single-voter issue factions who resist progressive change or favor tradition on any issue.
 The fact that all these views are so different is one of the main things that makes social conservatism complex to explain.
 After-all resisting a given change can mean taking a classical liberal position (which can be very confusing to explain for a single-issue, never mind a collection of single-issues that forms a given ideology).

 - Paleocons: Paleoconservatism is the normal and respectable social conservative ideology.
 It’s not fascist, it’s not liberal, and it’s not classically conservative.
 It is just an ideology of tradition, limited government and civil society, along with religious, regional, national, and Western identity (or “fill-in-the-blank-country” identity).